Seal of Chicago: Controversy

 The seal has been called racist because of the description of the sailing ship by city documents as emblematic of the approach of white man's civilization and commerce in the 17th century.
 Following this incident, the city-hall thought about whether 1 million dollars should be spent on the city seal.
 Robert Shaw, a person of color, proposed replacing it with a Native American and businessman.
 The decision was not to do so.

 The baby sleeping in a shell also created controversy because of the posture of the infant in 1905.
 He is seated upright with one leg crossed and the other dangling over the edge.
 Experts said that no child sleeps this way.
-The infant was not identified as sleeping, which would have invalidated the seal of Chicago, rendering illegal all franchise and official documents.
-The City of Chicago then wondered whether 2 million dollars should be spent to change the infant's expression.
+The infant was not identified as sleeping, which would have invalidated the seal of Chicago, rendering illegal all franchise and official documents, including 2 million dollars of issued municipal bonds.
 The decision was to not do so.